 - Preheat oven to 350 degrees Fahrenheit.

-- Remove sheet from refrigerator; coat each cookie with egg wash, then cinnamon and sugar mixture.
+- Remove sheet from refrigerator.
+Use a brush to coat each cookie with egg wash, then cinnamon and sugar mixture.

 - Bake for ~20 minutes.
 Serve warm or at room temperature.